forem/forem/docs/installation/imgproxy.md

 1. To enable Imgproxy in development, first add `export IMGPROXY_ENDPOINT="http://localhost:8080"` to your `.env`
-1. Startup imgproxy in a terminal.
+1. Startup Imgproxy in a terminal.
 If you installed via homebrew, it's `imgproxy`.
 1. Startup the Forem app.
 1. That's it :)